mmlkrx/ozantasci.com/README.md

 Any push to the master branch on Github will notify Netlify and trigger the `npm run build:prod` script.
 Simply make changes to the files under `site/`, commit them to master, and push to Github.

 The `npm run build:prod` command can also be run locally to check if everything looks and works as expected before pushing to master.

+# How to add custom css classes to Tailwind

+If you want to add a new custom class to have better control over i.e. positioning, just open `tailwind.config.js`, add the necessary classes, then run `npm run build:dev` to be able to use them.